myhre062/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-## Module 10 challenge
+# Module 10 challenge

 ## Overview
-This project conducts a detailed analysis of climate data for Hawaii.
+This project conducts analysis of climate data for Hawaii.
 The analysis includes precipitation analysis, station analysis, temperature observation analysis, and a temperature statistics API.
 The dataset includes measurements from various stations across Hawaii.
+There is also an interactive flask project for the seconf part of this project.

 ### Files
 - `climate.ipynb`: Jupyter Notebook containing the climate data analysis including visualizations.
 - `app.py`: Python Flask application providing an API for accessing the results of the climate data analysis.
+- `hawaii_measurements.csv`: Temp, rain, and date data recorded by stations
+- `hawaii_stations.csv`: General data about the weather stations in Hawaii.

 ## Installation